Labour crunch hurts Malaysian palm oil growers as Indonesians stay home

 A plantation worker can earn an average of about 900 ringgit ($280) per month in Malaysia, up to about 2,000 ringgit, compared to an average of about 700 ringgit in Indonesia.
 But a foreign worker in Malaysia may also have to pay more in taxes and for utilities.

-But salary was not the only factor for workers, said Mohd Emir Mavani Abdullah, chief executive of the world's third-largest palm plantation operator Felda Global Ventures Holdings (FGVH.KL).
+But salary was not the only factor for workers, said Mohd Emir Mavani Abdullah, chief executive of the world's third-largest palm plantation operator Felda Global Ventures Holdings.

 "They're looking at social benefits, wellbeing and so on," he said.